-Common Causes of Car Accidents in VA and How to Avoid Them
+Common Causes of Car Accidents in VA

 Although many drivers in Virginia may argue this point, evidence continuously points to drivers of this great state being some of the worst in the country.
+Our experience in roadside recovery in Shenandoah County shows us just how many incidents occur on a given day.

 A recent survey by insurance company QuoteWizard in October 2020 placed Virginia as the 2nd worst drivers in the country.
 This was based on two million insurance quotes for driving incident factors including accidents, speeding tickets, DUIs and other citations like texting and driving.